More than 6 million Americans are living with Alzheimer's. By 2050, this number is projected to rise to nearly 13 million.

 Ending Alzheimer's is possible — Congress can make it happen.
 Join us and help make Alzheimer’s a national priority.

 - Only 40% of Americans say they would talk to their doctor right away when experiencing symptoms of MCI.
-More than half say they would wait until they had symptoms for a while, wait until symptoms worsened or wait until others expressed concern before talking to their doctor.
+Many dismiss changes in memory as "normal aging."

 Alzheimer’s in Each State